Free Things to do in South Bank

 For older kids and teens, there’s also The London Dungeon, the city’s only immersive walk-through experience that also includes a rollercoaster ride!
 For kids and grown-ups of all ages, a visit to the London Aquarium or the London Eye is always a special day out.

-South Bank’s independent shopping enclaves, OXO Tower Wharf and Gabriel’s Wharf, showcase the creations of dozens of small local makers and designers.
+South Bank’s quirky indie shopping collective Gabriel’s Wharf (next to Oxo Tower) showcases the creations of dozens of small local makers and designers.
 When it comes to Easter gifts, a chocolate egg or two is essential!
+Check out Gabu, a beautiful little independent chocolatier that specialises in luxury handmade chocolates.
+There's also a variety of cute pop-up shops selling unique gifts, ranging from vintage football shirts to print artworks and merino wool scarves.

-After browsing the boutiques, grab a table to enjoy a spot of lunch al fresco in Gabriel’s Wharf.
-Options range from pizzas and burgers to the super authentic Caribbean restaurant Limin’.
-Adding to the atmosphere over the Easter weekend, there’s live music in the courtyard on Saturday and Easter Monday from 12pm–4pm.
+After browsing the boutiques, grab a table to enjoy a spot of lunch at the super authentic Caribbean restaurant Limin’. or thge Gourmet Pizzeria.
+Adding to the atmosphere over the Easter weekend, there’s live music and family crafting activities in the courtyard on Saturday and Easter Monday from 12pm–4pm.

 For a special occasion lunch or brunch with friends and family, take your pick from the many South Bank restaurants offering special Easter menus this weekend.